videlais/Unofficial-Ink-Cookbook/Chapter6/index.md

 ### Shuffle Once

-When paired with the keyword `once`, the `shuffle` keyword will pick a random entry and then show nothing when used additional times.
+When paired with the keyword `once`, the `shuffle` keyword will pick a random element and then show nothing when used additional times.

 ```ink
 {shuffle once: